wirshingh/mitofinder-spades-contigs-hydra/README.md

 # Create the results directory
 mkdir -p mitofinder_spades_All_Results

-# Define the directory containing the trimmed reads
+# Define the directory containing the spades contigs
 SAMPLEDIR_CONTIGS="full path to spades contigs"

 # Loop through the R1 files